 Te ORA is a unique organisation representing Māori medical students and doctors working as clinicians, researchers and teachers.
-With approximately 340 active members, Te ORA represents the majority of the Māori medical workforce.
+Te ORA represents the majority of the Māori medical workforce.
 Te ORA’s vision is to provide Māori medical leadership to the health sector to effect Maori health development.
 Te ORA’s mission is to enable key strategies including:

 - increasing the Māori medical workforce towards population parity

 - improving access of Māori to medical and health education, research and knowledge